Pivotal Elements

 Foundations describe what the story treats as already true.
 Conflict lives in interpretation: competing accounts of the past, clashing memories, denial, and revelation.
 Use this lens when the story argument turns on what is known, believed, or accepted as reality.

-Agency (Ability Lens)
+Agencies (Ability Lens)

 Elements: Progress, Doing, Being, Preconscious.

-Agency captures what characters can actually make happen.
+Agencies capture what characters can actually make happen.
 The conflict is about capability, effort, and instinctive patterns that push or stall forward motion.
 Use this lens when the story pressure comes from action, adaptation, and momentum.

 Destinations (Desire Lens)